 A summary will be sufficient to notify your customers in an introductory manner.

 2. How your company is preparing for GDPR

 This is a chance to show your customers how serious you are about protecting users’ personal information and following the law.
 You may elaborate on all the policies and procedures you have to address security and privacy in your company.
 This can also be used to introduce the steps of GDPR compliance you may take and how you are implementing data privacy into operations.

 Because a GDPR compliance statement is a one-page document, you must ensure that all detailed information is consolidated into a brief graphical representation or a table format that is easy to grasp.

-Here is the example to describe all the data protection commitments a company has taken, in a short yet clear format:
+Here is an example to describe all the data protection commitments a company has taken in a short yet clear format:

 1. Data governance structure

 - Created a dedicated data privacy department for handling the GDPR compliance strategy.

 - She appointed an independent Data Protection Officer (DPO).